dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 ## Usage

-To get started using this package, import at the entrypoint dart file and initialize with the required parameters
+To get started using this package, import at the entrypoint dart file and initialize with the required parameters.

+The example file shows an end-to-end usage guide for using this package and can be referred to here [unified_analytics_example.dart](example/unified_analytics_example.dart).

 **IMPORTANT**: It is best practice to close the http client connection when finished sending events, otherwise, you may notice that the dart process hangs on exit.
 The example below